-Checklist & FAQ
+Checklist & FAQs

 The Prehospital Pediatric Readiness EMS Agency Checklist is is based on the 2020 joint policy statement “Pediatric Readiness in Emergency Medical Services Systems”, co-authored by the Academy of Pediatrics (AAP), American College of Emergency Physicians (ACEP), Emergency Nurses Association (ENA), National Association of EMS Physicians (NAEMSP), and National Association of EMTs (NAEMT).
 Additional details can be found in the AAP Technical Report “Pediatric Readiness in Emergency Medical Services Systems”.